KasemJaffer/bluetooth_utils/README.md

 }
 ```

-To establish a connection to a BT device
+To establish a connection to a BT device using RFCOMM
 ------------------------

 ```java